jadKhoury1/simple-body-validator-documentation/docs/error-messages/working-with-error-messages.md

     ]
 ```

-If you would like to retreive the error type linked to each error message, you can pass <code>true</code> as the second argument to the <code>get</code> method.
+If you would like to retrieve the error type linked to each error message, you can pass <code>true</code> as the second argument to the <code>get</code> method.

 ```js
     const emailErrors = errors.get('email', true);